hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 views of state are used to, for example, classify duplicate transactions;
 and can thus change the outcome of handling a transaction.

-We often call these views **rebuilt data structures** to emphasize they need first-class consideration during the restart and reconnect phases in the lifecycle of a Services node.
+:information_desk_person:&nbsp;We often call these views **rebuilt data structures** to emphasize the restart and reconnect phases in the lifecycle of a Services node must give such structures first-class consideration.

 ## Lifecycle consistency